 Always keep corrected versions of your texts - how else are you going to remember what was difficult about them?

 Similarly, mundane exercises would be re-written after I had corrected mistakes in them.
 Of course, there is value in re-writing a piece of work.
 Yet at the same time, the corrected version carries so much thought and learning with it that I would always, always want to keep it.
 How else are we going to remember what was difficult the first time round?
 How else is a student going to review work and reconsider grammar points they found challenging?
 How else are they going to experience their own progress?

 Show your work to others

-Another aspect of mending that students tend to dislike is showing their work to others.
-It is fine to show their stuff to a teacher, because teachers are there to correct their mistakes.
+Another aspect of mending that students tended to dislike was showing their work to others.
+It was fine to show their stuff to a teacher, because teachers are there to correct their mistakes, right?
 But what about other people in the class?

-Collaborative writing goes against the grain for many students.
+Maybe unsurprisingly, collaborative writing went against the grain for many students.
+But there is significant value in this.
 Show me your mistakes, I show you mine.
 Together we might fix all of them.
 Not a popular task, or at least one that most students have to get into the habit of embracing.

 Do some "fix it" - tasks

 I encourage you to do “fix this”-tasks.
 Take a sentence that is not perfect, or just not very interesting.
 And then do stuff with it.
 Make it better.
 Ask others how they would make it better.
 Sashiko is also about community, and conversation, and passing on skills.